 - How to design experiments to answer cell biology experiments with proper controls.

 - How to assess biological necessity and sufficiency from experimental results.

-- How to compare and contrast protein transport processes.
+- How to compare and contrast protein transport and signaling pathways processes.

-- How to identify recurring themes in protein transport, such as the use of signal sequences, G-protein coupling, and the role of channels.
+- How to identify recurring themes in protein transport and signal transduction.

 - Nuclear-Cytoplasmic Transport